ajaxs-sheep/post-0001/post.md

 ![Temperature Dynamics: The Path to Polarization](case_studies/6person_polarization/energy_trajectory.png)

-The normal way you'd solve a problem like this—finding a configuration where all triangles are tenable—is through something called gradient descent, a technique used in machine learning algorithms.
-The idea is simple: you look for a move that takes the temperature of the whole network come down.
-In this case, a "move" means flipping an edge—breaking a friendship (+ -> -) or making a new one (- -> +).
-You scan through all possible moves, find the one that reduces the solves the most unbalanced triangles, make that move, and repeat.
-It's a rational, systematic way to resolve mimetic contradictions.

-The problem is this method completely breaks down when there are no moves that lower the temperature.
-And in our Trump friend group scenario, that's exactly what happens.
-Not only is there no move that lowers the temperature—every single possible move makes things worse initially.
-(For the more circumspect readers among you, remember that we are assuming that the Trump edges are "fixed.")

-When the first friendship breaks, the temperature actually goes up—from 9 to 12.
-More people get upset.
-More relationships become strained.
-It feels like the community is falling apart, and in a sense, it is.
-The second break makes it worse still: temperature climbs to 15.

-The only way to escape this trap is through something called hill climbing.
-You have to accept "irrational" moves that make things worse, hoping that if you climb high enough, you'll find a path down the other side to a better state.
-In practice, this means introducing some random probability that you'll make an irrational move—breaking a friendship even though it increases tension—just to escape being stuck.

-But here's the thing: the hill you have to climb in this scenario is dramatic.
-It requires multiple seemingly irrational moves in sequence, even when there are temperature reducing moves available, each one making things worse, before you can start reorganizing the network toward balance.
-The probability of this happening naturally—of people making just the right sequence of friendship-breaking decisions to eventually reach stability—is vanishingly small (out of the 200 runs we did on this 6 person+Trump example, only 14 reached the temperature of 0, a success rate of 7%).

-(As an aside, the way we're solving this problem mathematically probably isn't a good model for how these dynamics actually work in society.
-People aren't doing rational calculations in their heads about network energy.
-We're not "Homo Networkbalancus," any more than we're Homo Economicus.
-This is something I'll explore in a future post—a better, less computationally expensive way to model mimetic contagion.)
+(To see the code for this case study, see [my other github repo](https://github.com/ajaxs-sheep/balance-theory).
+We will discuss this modeling process in a future post.)

 So, we find that for the community to reach a configuration where all triangular relations are tenable, it must first pass through a period of increased chaos.
 Things must get worse before they can get better.
 Friendships that could have survived must break to resolve the broader pattern.
 It's not enough for Alice and Dave to drift apart—the entire structure of the social network has to reorganize.

 And of course, the ideal solution would be for everyone to agree about Trump—either everyone loves him or everyone hates him.
-Then all triangles would naturally be tenable, with Trump as scapegoat (also to be discussed in a future post).
+Then all triangles would balance themselves out, with Trump as scapegoat (to be discussed in a future post).
 But, in our political climate, people are stuck in their echo chambers, their opinions shaped by media consumption and tribal identity.
 So given that the Trump edges are fixed, the only possible resolution is for the mimetic tension of the entire network to spike upward, and for the community to tear itself apart.

 And eventually, it does.
 Friendships continue to break—Alice with Dave, Bob with Emma, Carol with Frank.
 The group chat goes quiet.
 People stop getting invited to things.
 The community splits.